AI-RG/modular/README.md

 Requirements: Python 3.5+ and TensorFlow 1.8.0+

-The code can be run by downloading the repository and simply running
+The code can be executed by downloading the repository and simply running

-    python run.py
+    python3 run.py

 from within the directory `modular`.

 Quantities of interest are automatically logged to TensorBoard, where they can be tracked in real time during training.
 Logged quantities include individual weights, train/test accuracies, and the magnitudes of loop regularization terms and weight decay terms.
 These logs are saved in the directory `/tmp/modular/` by default.
 To monitor their values, simply run

     tensorboard --logdir=/tmp/modular

 in the command line.
 Tensorboard will return the address of a tensorboard session that you can open in your internet browser.

+For now, parameters must be changed within the file `run.py`; passing command line arguments with `tf.FLAGS` will arrive soon.

 ### Technical considerations

+For ease and efficiency of implementation, we use a slightly tweaked version of the above objective function--namely

 ## Bibliography